 It does have it cons however: a not so comfortable fabric strap and a movement that is neither hand winding, hackable or particularly attractive.
 These are minor irritations for a watch that delivers on so many levels, especially at such an affordable price, retailing on Amazon for around £50-60.

 Over the months of owning this wristwatch I’ve become quietly fond of it, so much so I replaced the strap with a comfortable brown suede, as well as a mesh bracelet.
-However, I was never an admirer of the matte bead blasting and so for a few pounds I picked up a tub of Mothers Mag and Allumimium Polish which I feel has really brought the case to life with a lovely glossy finish.
-See the last three images for examples of this.
+However, I was never an admirer of the matte bead blasting and so for a few pounds I picked up a tub of Mothers Mag and Allumimium Polish which I feel has really brought the case to life with a stunning glossy finish.
+See the last two images for examples of this.